Tubuai: Arrival of Bounty mutineers

-Tubuai was first viewed by Europeans when it was mapped by James Cook in 1777, although his party did not disembark.
+Tubuai was first seen by Europeans when James Cook mapped it in 1777, although his party did not disembark.
 Cook discovered the island's name, "Toobouai", from the natives who surrounded his ship in their canoes; a Tahitian named Omai, who was part of Cook's group, translated.

 The next Europeans to arrive were the mutineers of HMS Bounty in 1789.
-Mutineer Fletcher Christian, in looking for an island on which to permanently hide, had "scoured" William Bligh's maps and nautical charts and decided on Tubuai.
+Mutineer Fletcher Christian, in looking for an island on which to hide permanently, had "scoured" William Bligh's maps and nautical charts and decided on Tubuai.

-Upon arrival at Tubuai, a conflict arose while the mutineers were still on their ship and several islanders were killed in their canoes.
-The site of this event in the lagoon on the north side of the island is called Baie Sanglant "Bloody Bay".
+Upon arrival at Tubuai, a conflict arose while the mutineers were still on their ship, and several islanders were killed in their canoes.
+The site of this event in the lagoon on the north side of the island is called Baie Sanglant ("Bloody Bay").

 Mutineer James Morrison wrote: "The Island is full of Inhabitants for its size and may contain 3000 souls."
-After only ten days on the island, the mutineers sailed for Tahiti to get women and livestock in which they were only nominally successful.
-When they returned to Tubuai, they built a fort on the northeast part of the island at Ta'ahueia, manned with cannon and swivel gun which they named Fort George.
+After only ten days on the island, the mutineers sailed for Tahiti to get women and livestock, in which they were only nominally successful.
+When they returned to Tubuai, they built a fort on the northeast part of the island at Ta'ahueia, manned with cannon and swivel gun, which they named Fort George.
 The mutineer leader, Fletcher Christian, knew that settling on Tahiti was sure to mean the mutineers' eventual discovery and arrest, so despite being viewed as intruders, Christian was reluctant to view permanent settlement on Tubuai as unfeasible.
-Christian favoured using diplomacy over time to eventually obtain wives, but many of the other mutineers insisted on raiding parties to take wives by force.
+Christian favoured using diplomacy over time to obtain wives eventually, but many of the other mutineers insisted on raiding parties to take wives by force.

 The islanders of Tubuai did not want to allow their women to stay at the mutineer camp or to allow them to become wives.
 They also were not disposed to trade food.
 It was not long before armed parties of mutineers started burning houses and desecrating marae during skirmishes to obtain women.
-More battles ensued and more natives were killed.
+More battles ensued, and more natives were killed.
 One mutineer, the heavily tattooed Thomas Burkett (who was later tried and hanged in England for mutiny), was speared in the side by one of the islanders during one of the skirmishes.

 After only two months since their first arrival on Tubuai, the mutineers left for good.